maziac/DeZog/documentation/Usage.md

 'zsim' supports:
 - Display of the ZX Spectrum ULA screen
-- Display of the ZX81 ULA screen
+- Display of the ZX81 ULA screen (standard or hires)
 - The ports of the keyboard
 - The ZX128 memory banks
-- Loading of (48 and 128) .sna and .nex files
+- Loading of .p (.o, .p81), .sna and .nex files
 - Custom memory models

 It specifically does not support: